seananderson/phd/introduction.md

 concepts from financial portfolio theory are ideally suited to addressing these questions.
 Financial portfolio theory seems applicable to ecological systems for at least four reasons.
-First, like financial systems, ecological systems are structured hierarchically (REF).
+First, like financial systems, ecological systems are structured hierarchically [@odum1959; @holling2001].
 Groups of populations form metapopulations and groups of species form communities; groups of financial assets form investment funds, which in turn form portfolios.
 Additionally, ecological and financial managers have similar goals.
 Ecological resource managers might wish to minimize the probability of population decline while maintaining an acceptable level of hunting or fishing; financial portfolio managers minimize the probability of large economic losses for an acceptable level of expected financial returns [@may2008].
-Another reason why portfolio theory is ideally suited for ecology is that substantial resources have gone into developing mathematical theory for optimizing financial investments (REF).
+Another reason why portfolio theory is ideally suited for ecology is that substantial resources have gone into developing mathematical theory for optimizing financial investments [e.g. @markowitz1952; @rachev2008].
 There is therefore a rich body of theory and experience to draw from.
 Finally, the portfolio metaphor is an engaging and accessible way for ecologists to think about variance and biological diversity and convey the importance of this (often abstract) literature.

 A number of recent studies have used financial portfolios as a metaphor, metric, or management approach (Fig. \ref{fig:traits}) to estimate and